simonperneel/MAI-Thesis-HAR/README.md

 # Thesis Human Activity Recognition
+This thesis develops an activity recognition system using wearable MIMU sensors, focusing on efficient, orientation-independent features.
+Magnetometer data showed little added value, while ankle placement provided the best results.
+The final system achieved high accuracy (0.97) and F1-score (0.98) using 20 features from the accelerometer and gyroscope.

-This repository contains the dataset, software and documentation for my thesis.
-This thesis was completed in 2021, as part of the master Artificial Intelligence at KU Leuven.
+This repository contains the dataset, software and documentation.
+The thesis was completed as part of the master Artificial Intelligence at KU Leuven.
 The report can be found [```here```](./Report/report.pdf).

 The software code includes tools and libraries to access data files from XSens Awinda IMUs to do preprocessing, feature extraction, classification and more.